enthought/mayavi/docs/source/mayavi/misc.rst

 -----------

 We are always on the lookout for people to help this project grow.
-If you need a functionnality added to Mayavi, just pitch in on the enthought-dev mailing and we'll help you code it.
+If you need a functionality added to Mayavi, just pitch in on the enthought-dev mailing and we'll help you code it.

 Development quick start